Do cables make a difference?

 The kookier and prettier a cable looks and feels, the more likely it is to sell.
 Add in a few meaningless marketing phrases like ‘super transconductance shield’ and ‘femto conductive polymer’ and combine them with the average shopper’s gullibility and poor grasp of science and you have a guaranteed seller!

 It’s no surprise that there are so many ’boutique’ cable manufacturers out there.
-There’s a TON of money to be made in this segment of the market.
+There’s a TON of money to be made in this segment of the market if you don’t care about ethics and are prepared to sell your soul.

 The Truth

 So what IS a better cable?
-BETTER is better.
 Technically better, higher-quality cable stock, with higher-purity copper and silver conductors, better solder, better insulation, better shielding, fewer metal types, better connectors, and better construction.

-Have folks who understand signal transmission put all that together and you have better cables.
+Folks who understand signal transmission put all that together and create better cables.
 It’s pretty straightforward.
 It’s not expensive to make very good cables, hence the proliferation of excellent DIY cables out there.

-Check out what’s used in Abbey Road or Air Studios for example.
-You’ll find a ton of Canare and Mogami cable in mission-critical applications and these manufacturers make cable stock for the boutique brands people spend big bucks on.
-I use Mogami cable in my system, custom-made into balanced and single-ended RCA and speaker cables to suit.
+Check out what’s used in Abbey Road or Air Studios, for example.
+You’ll find a ton of Canare and Mogami cable in mission-critical applications, and these manufacturers make cable stock for the boutique brands people spend big bucks on.
+I use Mogami and Accuphase cables in my system.

 Directionality

 Are cables directional?
 No, there is no directionality in properly designed cables or almost any cables for that matter.
-If cables were directional they’d act like diodes and that would be harmful to sound, rectifying the signal and introducing massive distortion, so you’d better hope your cables aren’t directional.
+If cables were directional, they’d act like diodes, and that would be harmful to sound, rectifying the signal and introducing distortion, so you’d better hope your cables aren’t directional.

 Surprised that this isn’t what your favourite hi-fi equipment reviewer, retailer or guru said?
-Don’t be.
-Have a look at who advertises in their publications, on their websites and the stock they are selling.
-That’s called a conflict of interest.
-Do you see me selling any cables..?
+Don’t be, instead have a look at who advertises in their publications, on their websites and the stock they are selling.
+That’s called a massive conflict of interest.

 Nordost, one of the great science-based (rather than BS-based) cable manufacturers, states that cables have no directionality.
 That’s not just about their cables, they’ve stuck their collective necks out to state the truth about all cables.